NickBwalley/ANN-Classification-Customer-Churn-Prediction/README.md

 Both techniques are powerful, but choosing the right one depends on the type of data and the prediction goal.

-## Understanding Dependent and Independent Features in Machine Learning
+## Understanding Dependent and Independent Features

 In machine learning, **dependent** and **independent** features play a crucial role in understanding data relationships and building predictive models.
 Below are clear explanations and relevant examples to help you understand each term.